marksowell/marksowell/README.md

 - Strategic Leadership: Defining methodologies, innovating toolsets, and setting best practices that steer effective and efficient penetration testing.
 - Mentorship: Empowering the next generation of security experts through training, guidance, and thought leadership.
 - Collaboration: Bridging gaps between security teams, fostering a collaborative environment to collectively drive application resilience.
+- Remediation: Identify and develop remediation strategies for security findings and bug bounty reports, collaborating with development teams to ensure effective implementation.

 I am passionate about strengthening the security posture of applications, constantly evolving my techniques to stay ahead of emerging threats, and ensuring the highest standards of application security.